 The HTTP 500 response code doesn't indicate the actual problem, it just notifies you that something went wrong on the server.

-Internal Server Error means that the server is unable to process the request.
+Internal Server Error, or 500 server error means that the server is unable to process the request.
 One of the downsides of 500 is its effect on a site's place in the search engine results.
 Spiders stumbling across error 500 multiple times will lower your ranking and thus affect the number of traffic and potential profits.

 500.13: The web server is overloaded.